Traditional succession planning dooms your company to failure. V3

 4. What will be the near-term challenges?

 5. What will be the future scenarios?
+The future is impossible to predict

 • What’s the value the director, or C-Suite member must enable?

-4. What crystallized intelligence (i.e. historical skills, knowledge, and data)?
+5. Crystallized intelligence? (i.e. historical skills, knowledge, and data)?

-5. What fluid intelligence (ability to solve problems without past experience)?
+6. Fluid intelligence? (ability to solve problems without past experience)?

 • Identify potential successors, inside and outside your company.

-• Assess talent without direct contact.
+• Assess talent without direct contact with successors.

-• Assess talent with direct contact e.g.
+• Assess talent via direct contact with successor e.g.

 1. Reference checks